Custom Search

 Where: Easily missed.
 Halfway down the Rua do Poco on the left.

-Go to the Map Forteleza Dining room Praia da Luz - Fort - ( Fort )
+Forteleza Dining room Praia da Luz - Fort - ( Fort )

 Located at the west point of Luz bay is a 16th century fort.
 Originally built to defend against pirates.
 Set in lovely gardens the location offers spectacular views across the bay.
 It is now a smart restaurant with a traditional dining room, an enclosed terraced dining area and outside jazz barbeques in the summer months.

-Go to the Map Luz Church Praia da Luz - Church - ( Igreja )
+Luz Church Praia da Luz - Church - ( Igreja )

 The Church of Nossa Senhora da Luz ( Our Lady of the Light ).
 Located in the center of the town.
 The original church was badly damaged in the earthquake and subsequent tsunamis in 1755, The fairly plain styled current one was then built with local contributions ( which are still very much welcomed ).
 It can't be missed as it is yellow and white and beautifully maintained.

-Go to the Map Luz Panorama Praia da Luz - Black Rock - ( Rocha Negra )
+Luz Panorama Praia da Luz - Black Rock - ( Rocha Negra )

 Wherever you are in Luz you can't miss the Rocha Negra cliff ( a product of the volcanoes of Monchique some 150 million years ago ) that dominates the eastward view.
 The spectacular lump of black granite has pushed through the typical Algarve sandstone cliffs, resulting in one of the Western Algarve's most famous sights.
 If viewing on the map above, switch to the satellite view and zoom in to more fully appreciate the sight.